White nationalists rally at University of Virginia

 White Nationalists Rally at University of Virginia

-The site of hundreds of white nationalists -- most of them white men -- with torches stunned many at the university, even as they were preparing for Saturday's rally.
+The sight of hundreds of white nationalists -- most of them white men -- with torches stunned many at the university, even as they were preparing for Saturday's rally.

 Skirmishes broke out near the Rotunda between the white nationalists and counterprotesters, including some students.